PlatinumVoyager/fwstatus/README.md

    - Disable the current targeted profiler, or actively disable ALL Windows Defender Firewall sublistings.

 1. `.\fwstatus.exe -e/--enable <DOMAIN, PUBLIC, PRIVATE, ALL/*>`
-   - Enable the current targeted profiler, or actively disable ALL Windows Defender Firewall sublistings.
+   - Enable the current targeted profiler, or actively enable ALL Windows Defender Firewall sublistings.